astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 AUTHOR.
 Still, try implementing something like this without a metalanguage...
 It takes a long time!
 As a result, it limits our ability to experiment with and iterate on new language-design ideas.
-That's why I started working on Makam.
+That's why we started working on Makam.
 That took a few years, but now we can at least show a type system like this in 27 pages of a single-column PDF!

 ADVISOR.
 I wonder where all these voices are coming from?